Who can attend the skatepark and BMX workshops?

 Council will keep neighbours and the community informed about project timeframes via Council’s webpage, traditional media, social media, newsletters and notifications, where appropriate.

-Minimal impact to wildlife is expected as the Functional Layout Plan design proposes to work within the existing trees and vegetation where possible.
+Minimal impact to wildlife is expected as the Master Plan design proposes to work within the existing trees and vegetation where possible.
 The existing drainage system is proposed to be retained, improved or modified in situ, with cleaning and removal of weeds enhancing drainage capacity and flow.

-What stakeholder and community engagement will take place throughout the design development phase?
+What stakeholder and community engagement will take place throughout the design phases?

-• Council has been working with tenant clubs since February 2021 to develop the draft functional layout site plan
+• Council has been working with tenant clubs since February 2021 to develop the Master Plan

 • A four week community consultation was undertaken from 27 August to 24 September 2021 asking for feedback about the site layout as well as about the recreation area